ucb-bar/chipyard/docs/Generators/TestChipIP.rst

 This device is primarily used in FireSim to interface with a block device software simulation model.
 The default Linux configuration in `firesim-software <https://github.com/firesim/firesim-software>`_

+To add a block device to your design, add ``HasPeripheryBlockDevice`` to your lazy module and ``HasPeripheryBlockDeviceModuleImp`` to the implementation.
+Then add the ``WithBlockDevice`` config mixin to your configuration.

 TileLink SERDES
 ---------------